Architecture¶

 PODBOX_CONTAINERenv → derive socket paths - Create

-/run/podbox/bin/directory - Connect to host socket (3 retries × 500ms)
+PODBOX_HOST_VERSIONagainst podbox-guest version - Connect to host socket (3 retries × 500ms)

-- Handshake: send capabilities, receive accepted list
+- Handshake: send capabilities, receive accepted list and idle timeout

 - Install interceptor symlinks in

-/run/podbox/bin/ - Prepend
+/run/podbox/bin/for accepted capabilities - Prepend

-/run/podbox/binto$PATHvia/etc/environment.d/podbox.conf - Enter event loop (poll-based, 0% CPU when idle, 5-min idle timeout)
+/run/podbox/binto$PATHvia/etc/profile.d/podbox.shand/etc/fish/conf.d/podbox.fish - Enter event loop (poll + pidfd-based, 0% CPU when idle, configurable idle timeout)

 If the socket is absent at startup, the daemon logs a warning and exits cleanly.
 The container continues running without integration — this is intentional.